Sunbird-Ed/sunbird-perf-tests/sunbird-platform/account-merge/README.md

 **Note**
-- toAccounts.csv : State tenant users account details.
+- `toAccounts.csv` : State tenant users account details.
 Custodian users accounts will be merged to these accounts.
-- fromAccounts.csv : Custodian users account details.
+- `fromAccounts.csv` : Custodian users account details.
 These are the accounts which are going to be megred with state tenant user accounts.
+- Update `host.csv` file data with correct host details before running the test.
+It can be domain details / Kubernetes Node IPs/ LB IPs/ Direct Service IPs with port details.